hussein-elmlah/ITI-Labs-C-OOP-Linux-Bash-Git/Lab2/Linux-lab2-sol-Hussein.md

 ### g- Modify a file conten

--w- permission only using echo (write only editors) rw- permission to modify with nano, vim (interactive editors)
+<br> -w- permission only using echo (write only editors)
+<br> rw- permission to modify with nano, vim (interactive editors)

 ### 18. Create a file with permission 444.
 Try to edit in it and to remove it?
 Note what
-Happened.
+<br> Happened.

-touch filetest
+<br> touch filetest
-chmod 444 filetest
+<br> chmod 444 filetest

-readonly file is unwritable
+<br> readonly file is unwritable
-readonly file can be deleted
+<br> readonly file can be deleted

-### 19. What is the difference between the “x” permission for a file and for a
+### 19. What is the difference between the “x” permission for a file and for a directory?
-directory?

-For a file : to run the file(execute the codes inside the file) for a directory : to enter the directory with cd
+<br> For a file : to run the file(execute the codes inside the file)
+<br> for a directory : to enter the directory with cd